Code-Institute-Submissions/JoGorska-Luxury_cat_hotel_AugResub/README.md

 #### Logo

 Appropriately to the page story and page title - the logo has been created using [Canva website](https://www.canva.com/).
 The logo features an icon of a castle.
+The square logo was going to be used as menu toggler for mobile phone users, but the idea was dropped, as it was not intuitive for the user.
+User expects the menu to be under very popular hamburger button.

 ![icon of a castle](assets/images/0-logo-square.png)

 Long version of the logo has been created using icon of the castle and TAN Mignon fonts.
-Fonts could not be used within website as the fonts were not available free.
+This logo was used in navbar.

 ![icon of a castle and writing Cath's Cats' Castle, Luxury Cat hotel](assets/images/0-long-logo-black.png)